ktiu/code-geo-graphic/index.md

 * An interesting piece of code that facilitated a (past or ongoing) project.
 This is (probably) not a stand-alone program and should be limited to 20 lines or so.

 * A brief essay-style presentation reflecting on code and its role in a project, asking questions about it, and/or investigating its affordances and implications.
-Visuals can be optional, even if the code helped produce a map.
+Visuals are optional, even if the code helped produce a map.

 We welcome contributions from scholars at all stages of their career and at all levels of coding proficiency.